3DGI/cityjson2ifc/README.md

 ## Credits

-*cityjson2ifc* is a CLI that wraps the code that was developed by Laurens Oostwegel in 2021, [as part of IfcOpenShell](https://github.com/IfcOpenShell/IfcOpenShell/tree/v0.7.0/src/ifccityjson).
+*cityjson2ifc* is a CLI that wraps the code that was developed by Laurens J.N.
+Oostwegel in 2021, [as part of IfcOpenShell](https://github.com/IfcOpenShell/IfcOpenShell/tree/v0.7.0/src/ifccityjson).

 ## Funding